intershop/helm-charts/charts/iom/docs/ExampleProd.rst

     repository: "project-repository/iom-project"
     tag: "1.0.0"

-  # increase the time that is available for initialization, migration, and
+  # specify the time that is available for initialization, migration, and
   # configuration (requirement #8)
   startupProbe:
     failureThreshold: 120